skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/representing_data/the_result_and_option_types.md

 ```

 The result and option module contains useful functions for working with these values.
-Two of these are `bind` and `map` which are transformer functions, transforming the inner result or option value.
+Two of these are `bind` and `map` which transform the inner result or option value.

 ```fsharp
 let success = Ok 10 // Result<int, 'a>